Cyber Safety During the Holidays

 Before you make an online purchase, check the retailer’s privacy policy to ensure you understand what information you are handing over to the retailer and how it will be used.

 As you make purchases on your debit and credit cards, make sure you check the monthly statement to ensure no extra, potentially fraudulent charges have appeared.
-If you see charges you did not make, call your financial institution to have your card temporarily turned off while the charges are investigated.
+If you see charges you did not make, call your financial institution to have your card temporarily turned off while the charges are being investigated.

 Check this article out on Renasant Nation if you need to study up on phishing and the many ways it presents itself.
 Stay safe, stay vigilant, and from the Renasant family to yours, happy holidays!